vmC0sta/resumo-de-resultados/README.md

 # Frontend Mentor - Results summary component solution

 This is a solution to the [Results summary component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/results-summary-component-CE_K6s0maV).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

-## Table of contents
+## 📋 Table of Contents

 - [Overview](#overview)
   - [The challenge](#the-challenge)